What Sue & the ITtechExec Team Will Be Doing

 It’s one reason why we don’t only rely on just recruiters OR on just strategic connections.
-We do them in tandem to create different types of momentum.
-One thing is definitely for sure: We work very hard to make sure you get connections that can lead to opportunities, but as mentioned, how well the discussions go with those connections (recruiters or other professionals) is not something we can control.
+We do them in tandem, along with your face-to-face networking and job posting, to create different types of momentum.
+One thing is for sure: We work very hard to make sure you get connections that can lead to opportunities, but as mentioned, how well the discussions go with those connections (recruiters or other professionals) is not something we can control.
 We can advise, however, and that is something we will do.

 What We Are Seeing Happen Here With Many Job Search Clients

 To give you some idea of the experiences many of our clients are having, I have put together some overviews.
 I think you will find them useful for rounding out how to make the most from your time with us:

 - Branding Secret for PMPs and Project/Program Managers: See pp. 2 and 3 specifically.

 - Not Enough Time for Your Next Career Move?

 - Making It Through the Tech Career Goo

 What You Can Do to Make Your Experience More Effective